 The need for additional housing in 1938 caused the morgue to be revamped into living quarters for the Senior Medical Corps non-commissioned officer and his family.
 The converted living quarters had hardwood floors and a porch attached to the front.
 A coal chute was located on the north side of the building that loaded coal into the basement, which could be accessed from the outside.

 Today, you can clearly see the difference in brick between the original building and the addition.
-The building is in good overall condition.
+As of 2013, the building is in good overall condition.

 Year built: 1904